JuliaDynamics/DrWatson.jl/docs/src/savenames.md

 ```

 ## Tagging a run using Git
-For reproducibility reasons (and also to not go insane when asking "HOW DID I GET THOSE RESUUUULTS") it is useful to "tag" any simulation/result/process with the Git commit of the repository.
+For reproducibility reasons (and also to not go insane when asking "HOW DID I GET THOSE RESUUUULTS") it is useful to "tag!" any simulation/result/process with the Git commit of the repository.

 To this end there are two functions that can be used to ensure reproducibility:

 ```@docs
 current_commit
-tag
+tag!
 ```

-Please notice that `tag` will operate in place (if-possible) even if its name does not end with `!`.
+Please notice that `tag!` will operate in place only when possible.
+If not possible then a new dictionary is returned.
 Also (importantly) these functions will **never error** as they are most commonly used when saving simulations and this could risk data not being saved.

 ### Automatic Tagging during Saving

-WIP. (adding the `tag` functionality automatically with a `save` call)
+WIP. (adding the `tag!` functionality automatically with a `save` call)

 ## Preparing Simulation Runs
 It is very often the case that you want to run "batch simulations", i.e. just submit a bunch of different simulations, all using same algorithms and code but just different parameters.
 This scenario always requires the user to prepare a set of simulation parameter containers which are then passed into some kind of "main" function that starts the simulation.